deobald/deobald.ca/src/content/essays/2023-07-13-third-wave-commercial-open-source.md

 Atuin bridges a hardcore command line utility and a SaaS business.
 A parade of Mastodon clients have replaced the charm of Twitter clients from yesteryear.

-Whatever the model, these tools are giving power back to users and embracing the original intent of open source, in contrast to companies that slap a GitHub logo on their website which links to a few clients or drivers they've open-sourced for their otherwise closed data, product, or platform.
+Whatever the model, these tools are giving power back to users and embracing the original intent of open source, in contrast to companies that slap a GitHub logo on their website, linking to a few clients or drivers they've open-sourced for their otherwise closed data, product, or platform.

 ## The Future